GoogleCloudPlatform/spanner-migration-tool/reverse_replication/ReverseReplicationUserGuide.md

 Migrating a database is a complex affair, involving changes to the schema, converting the application, tuning for performance, ensuring minimal downtime and completeness during data migration.
 It is possible that after migration and cutover, issues/inconsistent performance are encountered on the target (Cloud Spanner) requiring a fallback to the original source database with minimal disruption to the service.
 Reverse replication enables this fallback by replicating data written on Cloud Spanner back to the source database.This allows the application to point to the source and continue serving requests correctly.

-Reverse replication could also be used to replicate the Cloud Spanner writes to a different database, other than the source database, for performing reconciliation, validations, reporting.
+Reverse replication could also be used to replicate the Cloud Spanner writes to a different database, other than the source database, for performing reconciliation, validations and reporting.

 ### How it works

 Reverse replication flow involves below steps:

 1. Reading the changes that happened on Cloud Spanner using [Cloud Spanner change streams](https://cloud.google.com/spanner/docs/change-streams)
 2. Removing forward migrated changes
 3. Cloud Spanner being distributed database, the changes captured must be temporally ordered before writing to a single source database
 4. Transforming Cloud Spanner data to source database schema
-5. Writing to source database.
+5. Writing to source database

-These steps are acheieved by two Dataflow jobs, alongwith an interim buffer to hold the ordered changes.
+These steps are achieved by two Dataflow jobs, along with an interim buffer which holds the ordered changes.

 ![Architecture](./images/ReverseReplicationOverview.png)